Creatiwity/witycms-doc/file_structure.md

 ![](02-witycms-folders-theme.png)
 ### css

-The CSS file will allow to apply different styles HTML element.
+The "**CSS**" file will allow to apply different styles HTML element.
 They allow you to define any style property as the border , background color, typeface, the space between letters, etc.
 Through this method, all pages that reference the external style sheet will inherit all definitions.

 ### img

+The "**img**" file contain all the asset  you need to custom your theme like the logo, etc.

 ### lang

+The "**Lang**" file contain all the translation you need to switch you theme between different languages.

 ### templates

+The "**templates** file contain all the html index you need for the different theme page of your website.